painbot-coin/painbot-coin/README.md

 Work spans **web products**, **machine learning tooling**, **trading infrastructure**, and **interactive media**.
 The through-line is ownership — from the first sketch to a running service.

 This account is the current home.
-Earlier public work was on [bitsgorilla](https://github.com/bitsgorilla); those repos are being brought here with their original git history.

 ## Featured work